 Port Everglades & Fort Lauderdale Maritime Attorneys

-The Ft.
-Lauderdale maritime lawyers of Brais Law Firm routinely handle cruise ship passenger and crew, boating, yachting, scuba diving, personal injury and death claims in and throughout Florida.
+The Fort Lauderdale maritime lawyers of Brais Law Firm routinely handle cruise ship passenger injuries and crew, boating, yachting, scuba diving, personal injury and death claims in and throughout Florida.
 With Ft.
 Lauderdale and Port Everglades being just minutes North of our Miami office, our firm is well situated to represent clients who have sustained serious injuries in all types of accidents that have taken place in the seaports and navigable waters of the South East Florida region.

-Fort Lauderdale Maritime Attorneys Handling Yachting and Recreational Boating Accidents
+Fort Lauderdale Maritime Attorneys Handling Yacht Accidents

 Our lawyers have decades of collective trial experience in cruise ship accident and boating injury lawsuits and Attorney Keith Brais is a Florida board certified maritime lawyer.
 Known as the “Yacht Capitol of the United States” and “Venice of America,” Ft.
 Lauderdale is also the county seat of Broward County.
 As you might expect, the city and surrounding area offers some of the world’s best boating, yachting, sailing, scuba diving, snorkeling and fishing.
 In addition, each October, Ft.
 Lauderdale is the home of one of the biggest international boat shows in the world.